aeilot/cifar-10-cpp/README.md

-# CVNet
+# cifar-10-cpp

 A C++ implementation for CIFAR-10 image classification using OpenCV's Artificial Neural Network (ANN) module.

 ## Overview

-CVNet provides a simple and efficient way to load the CIFAR-10 dataset and train a Multi-Layer Perceptron (MLP) neural network for image classification.
+cifar-10-cpp provides a simple and efficient way to load the CIFAR-10 dataset and train a Multi-Layer Perceptron (MLP) neural network for image classification.
 The project includes a custom CIFAR-10 data loader and an ANN implementation using OpenCV's machine learning library.

 ## Features